 Jill LeVasseur graduated from Phase Three of Engedi Refuge in October 2015, Jill was hired by Engedi as Client Support Advocate in 2015 and today is the Director of Client Support Services.
 Jill assists Engedi residents with goal planning, housing and healthcare.
 Most importantly Jill serves as a mentor, actively encouraging and supporting Engedi residents as they find healing and work to achieve their goals.
 Jill is passionate about advocating for survivors and helps each resident find her voice. firstname.lastname@example.org

-Carma Roetcisoender met some young boys who had been trafficked in 2007 and it changed the direction of her life, moving her from a corporate marketing career to ministry.
+Carma Roetcisoender - MA, LMHCA; In 2007 Carma met some young boys who had been trafficked and it changed the direction of her life, moving her from a corporate marketing career to ministry.
 She has been involved in the rescue and restoration of victims of trafficking ever since.
-She volunteered with Engedi before joining the staff in February of 2017, assisting Aaron and Lea in a variety of tasks and currently is teaching, leading a trauma support group, counseling and assisting with crisis management. firstname.lastname@example.org
+She volunteered with Engedi before joining the staff in February of 2016.
+She assists Aaron and Lea in a variety of tasks including fundraising, providing therapy, teaching, leading support groups, and assisting with crisis management. email@example.com

 Hana Dosthene joined the Engedi staff in the early fall of 2017 as Client Support Advocate.
 She is now the house manager for one of our transitional houses, teaches the Spiritual Awakening class as well as leads the Book Club class and oversees the Arts and Crafts class.
 Hana spent over 10 years as a YWAM missionary.

 Kendra Pasma - MS,LMFT; Kendra is a licensed therapist who specializes in trauma and is invested in fighting gender injustice.
 She joined the Engedi team in 2014 and is now the lead therapist and Clinical Supervisor on staff.
 Kendra earned her Masters Degree in Marriage and Family Therapy at Fuller Theological Seminary.
 She has been practicing therapy since 2008.

-Carrie Cochran comes to Engedi with a Masters of Arts in Clinical Mental Health Counseling from Messiah College and serves as one of Engedi's therapists and co-facilitates a trauma support group.
+Carrie Cochran - MA, LMHCA; Carrie comes to Engedi with a Masters of Arts in Clinical Mental Health Counseling from Messiah College and serves as one of Engedi's therapists and co-facilitates a trauma support group.

 Brianna Neyens recently joined us as our Community Service Coordinator, assisting our residents with all necessary services in our community.